tidymodels/tidymodels.org-legacy/content/contribute/index.md

 You can help others use and learn tidymodels by answering questions on the [RStudio community site](https://community.rstudio.com/tag/tidymodels), [Stack Overflow](https://stackoverflow.com/questions/tagged/tidymodels?sort=newest), and [Twitter](https://twitter.com/search?q=%23tidymodels&f=live).
 Many people asking for help with tidymodels don't know what a [reprex](https://www.tidyverse.org/help#reprex) is or how to craft one.
 Acknowledging an individual's problem, showing them how to build a reprex, and pointing them to helpful resources are all enormously beneficial, even if you don't immediately solve their problem.

-Remember that while you might have seen a problem a hundred times before, its new to the person asking it.
+Remember that while you might have seen a problem a hundred times before, it's new to the person asking it.
 Be patient, polite, and empathic.

 ## File issues